Apple iPhone 13 India price, sale date announced

-New Delhi, Sep 15 (IANS) Apple has announced India price and availability details of iPhone 13 lineup.
+New Delhi: Apple has announced India price and availability details of iPhone 13 lineup.

 Customers can get iPhone 13 Pro for Rs 1,19,900 and iPhone 13 Pro Max for Rs 1,29,900 from apple.com/in/store.